etienne-martin/express-aggressive-cache/README.md

 ## Redis Store

+It is recommended to configure redis with a `allkeys-lru` eviction policy to prevent random keys from being evicted while serving responses.

 Note: performance will be impacted when caching large responses like files and images.
 We do not recommend caching anything above 5mb.

 #### `client`